GobiShanthan/GobiShanthan/README.md

-I am a passionate software engineering student,  who loves coding and problem-solving.
+I am a passionate software developer,  who loves coding and problem-solving.
 I thrive on collaboration and working with others to create innovative solutions.
 I am  constantly learning and growing, and i am eager and excited to take on new challenges.